Sell-out crowd goes ‘Crazy On’ Heart tribute band

 When the spotlight turned to Chris, he flashed a warm, welcoming, Van Halen-like smile, letting his creative riffs and power chords do his talking and letting his audience in on the biggest party around.
 And they loved it.

 Open Chord’s packed house included local radio personality J.J.
 Jeffries from Knoxville’s 104.9 Lake FM.
 With 40-plus in the radio and live music industries, he said he’s very critical of bands.

 “This is an incredibly well-crafted band,” he said after the first of two sets.
 “Their stage presence is amazing.
 There’s no sign of egos or competition.
 I love the way they share the stage with one another.
 The lead vocalist is unbelievable.
 If I didn’t know better, I’d swear that’s Ann Wilson on that stage.
 This is how professional musicians are supposed to sound.”

 Jeffries said Lake FM’s ‘70s- and ‘80s-focused programming includes Heart’s music and he intends to talk about Barracuda’s performance when the next Heart song comes up in the rotation.

 So, what’s my verdict?

-I admit to feeling no teenage heart flutters during Shareen King’s “Crazy on You” vocals.
-But she and the entire band were crazy good!
+I admit to feeling no teenage heart flutters during Shareen Ann's “Crazy on You” vocals, but she and the entire band were crazy good!
 Do yourself a favor.
-Go see Barracuda.
-You’ll be singing, “Ohh, barra-barracuda…”
+Go see them!
+You’ll be singing, “Ooohh, barra-barracuda…”

 Larry Coffey is a retired Navy journalist who worked 40 years as a newspaper and TV reporter, and radio and night club DJ and MC.